ISTM - Information Systems and Technology Management

 Registration Requirement: Recommended: ISTM183C, AND; ISTM151N OR CIS151; OR Instructor Approval

 This course provides the student with a general understanding of how to install, configure, and manage firewalls for defense of enterprise network architecture.
-Students will: learn the theory and configuration steps for setting up the security, networking, threat prevention, logging, and reporting features of next generation firewall technologies; learn the nature and scope of today’s cybersecurity challenges, strategies for network defense, as well as detailed information about next-generation cybersecurity solutions; deploy a variety of security methodologies as well as technologies and concepts used for implementing a secure network environment.
-Components of this class map to CAE KUs Network Defense and Cybersecurity Foundations.
+Students will: learn the theory and configuration steps for setting up the security, networking, threat prevention, logging, and reporting features of next generation firewall technologies; learn the nature and scope of today's cybersecurity challenges, strategies for network defense, as well as detailed information about next-generation cybersecurity solutions; deploy a variety of security methodologies as well as technologies and concepts used for implementing a secure network environment.
+Components of this class map to CAE KUs Network Defense and Cyber Foundations.

 Additional Course Fee: $35.00